Generalization vs. Memorization in Autoregressive Deep Learning: Or, Examining Temporal Decay of Gradient Coherence: Conclusion

 \section{Conclusion}

-Our research reveals a critical shortcoming common to physics-agnostic PDE surrogates: it is not an immediate consequence of large-scale multi-scenario training that the resulting trained model can satisfy those stringent expectations that follow from the governing equations one is trying to emulate.
+Our research reveals a critical shortcoming common to physics-agnostic PDE emulators: it is not an immediate consequence of large-scale multi-scenario training that the resulting trained model can satisfy those stringent expectations that follow from the governing equations one is trying to emulate.
+Physical expectations demand a shared feature basis across trajectories, yet our results reveal a failure of both UNets and ViTs to support a nontrivial off-diagonal response.
 This mismatch underscores the importance of enforcing principled physics-based constraints, either as weak regularizers during training, or baked in strictly through architectural design.
 By measuring gradient overlap between classes of initial conditions we reveal an absence of coherent gradients, which suggests limited learning of robust, transferable physics.
-This demonstrates that both the ViT and UNet surrogates embed these solution classes on nearly disjoint manifolds challenges the efficacy of current multi‑scenario training pipelines.
+This demonstrates that both ViT and UNet surrogates embed these solution classes on nearly disjoint manifolds, challenging the efficacy of current multi‑scenario training pipelines.

-We demonstrate that influence functions form a versatile diagnostic framework and demonstrate their effectiveness in revealing the degree of balance between memorization and generalization in autoregressive predictors \figref{fig:summary}.

-Our analysis suggests that ordinary data-driven PDE surrogates behave as statistical estimators, producing predictions primarily based on those training examples that lie within a neighborhood of the input query.
+We demonstrate that influence functions form a versatile diagnostic framework and demonstrate their effectiveness in revealing the degree of balance between memorization and generalization in autoregressive predictors.
+This analysis suggests that ordinary data-driven PDE emulators behave as statistical estimators, producing predictions primarily based on those training examples that lie within a neighborhood of the input query.
 While this localized learning mechanism provides resilience against noisy data, it also restricts generalization, and indicates that the learned data manifold geometry is composed of largely isolated regions.

-In summary, we highlight a new, concrete, and targetable characteristics to guide researchers in designing algorithms capable of learning the underlying generative process and achieving reliable long-term rollouts.
+In summary, we highlight a new, concrete, and targetable characteristics---time and class aware cross-influence---to guide researchers in designing algorithms capable of learning the underlying generative process and achieving reliable long-term rollouts.